Westminster Hospital: Broad Sanctuary site

 In 1831, a new site at the Broad Sanctuary opposite Westminster Abbey was acquired, and a new hospital building was completed and opened in 1834, of an embattled quasi-Gothic character, erected by Messrs.
 Inwood at a cost of £40,000.
 The hospital was situated by the Broad Sanctuary and the northern side of the nave of Westminster Abbey, between the Sessions House and Victoria Street, and accommodated about 200 in-patients, and the total number of patients relieved annually, in an 1878 account, was about 20,000.
 According to the same 1878 description, "Patients are admitted by order from a governor, except in cases of accident, which are received, without recommendation, at all hours of the day or night".
 It was the first subscription hospital erected in London, and was incorporated in 1836.

 The original building was substantially rebuilt in 1895, and a clinical laboratory was opened by Lord Lister in 1899.
 In 1924, the Westminster Hospital closed for one year while the building was substantially refurbished.
+The Marie Celeste Children's Ward was added to the hospital in the 1920s but demolished in the 1952.
+It contained 12 panels of nursery rhyme tiles which had been paid for by fundraising in the 1920s by the Girl Guides and Brownies.